Call This Bernie Sanders Phone Sex Hotline & You WON'T Be Disappointed

 "I'm originally from Vermont, and I've been a Bernie fan since I can remember.
 I supported him in 2016, and I support him now.
 What's happening now is what I imagine it must be like for a Patriots fan to see their team in the Super Bowl.

 "I wanted to make these ads out of my anger at seeing people still talking about Bernie's support in terms of 'Bernie bros,' because I felt like it's erasure of women's and people of color's actual opinions — that whole narrative that girls like Bernie because boys think it's cool.
 Women have always made up the majority of Bernie's base.
-I believe in his policies, and I've donated to his campaign, but I wanted to take it a step further.
+So I believe in his policies, and I've donated to his campaign, but I wanted to take it a step further.

 "With Bérnié, The People's Perfume, I wanted to create something that was hopeful and feminine, that felt like the opposite of what you would usually see for a political ad, and also what people's expectations are of what a 'Bernie bro' and Bernie supporter is."

-How did you come up with the concept of a phone-sex line?
+How did you come up with the concept of a phone-sex hotline?

 "I wanted to provide a place where people could hear about Bernie's policies — and make it funny.
 I had watched a bunch of 1-900 ads and fell in love with their cinematic universe, and just kept watching.
-There's a lot of bad acting and a lot of sexualizing things that aren't sexual, which is why in these ads we're eroticizing prison reform and things that are dry on paper.
+There's a lot of bad acting and a lot of sexualizing things that aren't sexual, which is why in these ads we're eroticizing prison reform and things that are 'dry' on paper.
 I should add that I cry every day thinking about Bernie's policies and everything he wants to do.
 To me, it's not dry!

 Advertisement

 "It's just about making it fun, because politics can be so intimidating, and it can be harrowing and bad and terrifying, and you can feel hopeless.
-So I wanted to make art that's filled with joy and hope that I feel around the campaign.
-And I can't express how thankful I am for all the talented actors and everyone else's who helped me on this."
+So I wanted to make art that's filled with the joy and hope that I feel around the campaign.
+And I can't express how thankful I am for all the talented actors and everyone else who has helped me on this."

 Is the intent of the ads to excite existing supporters or introduce Bernie to new ones — or a little bit of both?

 "For me, it's about creating a sense of community and momentum and excitement.
 There's so much excitement and momentum around this campaign, I want to keep it going.
 Even though Bernie is in the lead, we can't stop working.
-I think there are some people who can be convinced, though.
+I think there are also some people who can be convinced, though.
 I'd be happy if this converted someone.
 I imagine someone watching the video and excitedly converting their friends."

-Do you consider it art, or a political ad, or something in-between?
+Do you consider these art, or political ads, or something in-between?

 "Both of them are living art projects.
-The Bernie ad is not nearly as funny or interesting without the beautifully designed website and Instagram and Twitter accounts, and it was important to me that the voice of the brand be consistent and that there's a logo; you kind of take it all the way.
-I've written down rules of how the brand talks, the stuff coming from the account has to sound like it's coming from a perfumery rather than Bernie supporters.
-And the 'phone-sex' ads just wouldn't have been as funny without there being a working hotline."
+The Bérnié ad is not nearly as funny or interesting without the beautifully designed website and Instagram and Twitter accounts, and it was important to me that the voice of the brand be consistent and that there's a logo; you kind of take it all the way.
+I've written down rules of how the brand talks — the stuff coming from the account has to sound like it's coming from a perfumery rather than Bernie supporters.
+And the 'phone-sex' ads just wouldn't have been as funny without there being an actual working hotline."

 Advertisement